zcash/zips/draft-nuttycom-funding-allocation.rst

 ecosystem participants.

-The proposed lockbox addresses significant issues observed with ZIP 1014 [#zip-1014]_, such as regulatory risks, inefficiencies in funding organizations instead of projects, and centralization.
+The proposed lockbox addresses significant issues observed with ZIP 1014 [#zip-1014]_, such as regulatory risks, inefficiencies due to funding of organizations instead of projects, and centralization.
 While the exact disbursement mechanism for the lockbox funds is yet to be determined and will be addressed in a future ZIP, the goal is to employ a decentralized mechanism that ensures community